Twalord/PykeBot/README.md

 for windows user simply place the geckodriver.exe in the same folder as this project.
 Firefox needs to be installed in order for this to work.

-The bot also requires a valid Discord api token which needs to be placed in a file called TOKEN in the project folder.
+PykeBot also requires a valid Discord api token which needs to be placed in a file called TOKEN in the project folder.
 A tutorial on how to create a Discord Bot and token can be found here: https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token